alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/ios-osx.md

 The Onboarding service sample app functions as the Onboarder side of the Onboarding service framework.
-At this time, there is not an iOS Onboardable sample application.
-In order to have an Onboardable to interact with, follow the instructions in [Run an Onboardable][run-onboardable] to set up and run a sample Oboardable application on an Android device.
+At this time, there is not an iOS Onboardee sample application.
+In order to have an Onboardee to interact with, follow the instructions in [Run an Onboardee][run-onboardee] to set up and run a sample Oboardable application on an Android device.
 The Android device and the iOS device must be on the same network.